utkmangal/Y-TZP/docs/index.md

-# Evaluation of Bonding Effect of Different Surface Treatments on Yttria-Tetragonal Zirconia Polycrystal (Y-TZP) to Resin Cements
+# Evaluation of Bonding Effect of Different Surface Treatments on Yttria-Tetragonal Zirconia Polycrystal (Y-TZP)

 ## Abstract